 There are many technical considerations and a lot of listening to be done before forming a useful opinion.
 Unhelpfully, many people form theirs without either of these critical conditions being met.
 The reality is that bad vinyl played back on a bad turntable sounds bad.
 Many CDs sound even worse.

-UPDATE: I’ve revised this article for 2020, including responses to CD evangelists who obviously missed the bit where I said:
+UPDATE: I’ve revised this article for 2020, including responses to CD evangelists who missed the bit where I said:

 “Actually, I love the format (Red Book CD).
 For me, CD is the new vinyl.”